 Jane Krauss is a Curriculum and Program Development consultant for NCWIT.
 She guides the Counselors for Computing program, as well as the development of “Programs-in-a-Box” and other turnkey resources.
 In addition to her work with NCWIT, Jane has co-authored two books on the topic of project-based learning and consults with K-12 organizations in support of curriculum reform.
 In her free time, she enjoys dabbling in glasswork and mosaics and keeps fit running and hiking on woodland trails just outside her door in Eugene, Oregon.

 Beth Quinn is research faculty at the University of Colorado Boulder working on post-secondary projects at NCWIT.
-Currently, Beth is directing NCWIT’s EngageCSEdu project, an online repository of course materials for introductory CS courses that are selected and peer-reviewed for their pedagogical quality and potential to engage diverse students.
-She also serves as director of research for the NSF-funded EngageIT project, which is constructing and testing new models of professional development for community college computing faculty.
+Beth directs NCWIT’s EngageCSEdu project, an online repository of course materials for introductory CS courses that are selected and peer-reviewed for their pedagogical quality and potential to engage diverse students.
+She also serves as co-PI and director of research for the NSF-funded EngageIT project, which is testing new models of professional development for community college computing faculty.

 Dr. Lyn Swackhamer is the NCWIT Aspirations in Computing (AiC) Program Evaluator.
 She is responsible for the evaluation of all AiC programs, including the Award for Aspirations in Computing, the Aspirations in Computing Educator Award, AspireIT, and the Collegiate Award.
 Prior to joining NCWIT, she was a researcher/evaluator for RMC Research Corporation in Denver, Colorado and was also tasked to the Regional Education Laboratory for the Central States.
 Lyn was the lead evaluator for several NASA Education and public outreach projects, such as the Juno mission and the InSight mission.